Punta Alta: Irigoyen city of Punta Alta

-106.5 FM de Punta

 Sports

 The most practiced sports are football and basketball.
 But it is also possible to practice other sports such as swimming, karate, tennis and horse riding (in the Ponderosa and Puerto Belgrano), fishing, volleyball, rugby, hockey, motocross, speedway, midget, karting, athletics, bocce and besides the COM (Circle Officers Mar) is practiva bowling.

 Football clubs

 Punta Alta has two professional football clubs, members of the Southern League (BB):